Bilal-Yucell/QuizGame/README.md

 # QuizGame

 ## Instruction
-You can start the game by opening the "menu" scene.
+You can start the game by opening the "Main" scene in the "Scenes" folder.

 ## About The Game And Gameplay